dinosoeren/walls.dev/content/blog/web-dev-language/index.md

 ---
-date: "2015-06-14T03:50:41-06:00"
+date: '2015-06-14T03:50:41-06:00'
 draft: false
-title: "What's the Most Important Language for Web Development?"
+title: What's the Most Important Language for Web Development?
-tags: ["HTML/CSS", "JavaScript", "PHP", "Programming", "Web Design"]
+tags:
+- HTML/CSS
+- JavaScript
+- PHP
+- Programming
+- Web Design
-categories: ["Blog", "Web"]
+categories:
+- Blog
+- Web
-thumbnail: "/blog/web-dev-language/images/featured.jpg"
+thumbnail: /blog/web-dev-language/images/featured.jpg
-summary: "An analysis of programming language usage in web development, revealing that CSS makes up 42% of website code and highlighting the underestimated power of modern CSS3 features."
+summary: An analysis of programming language usage in web development, revealing that CSS makes up 42% of website code and highlighting the underestimated power of modern CSS3 features.
 ---
 My compatriots and friends often ask me, "**Soeren, what's the best programming language to learn?**"

 This scenario is all too familiar to many of my fellow computer science geeks, I suspect.
 After all, we're programmers!
 Shouldn't we all know what the best language is?
 Many people simply do not realize that coding is not like Quidditch.
 There's no [Nimbus 2000](http://harrypotter.wikia.com/wiki/Nimbus_2000) of programming languages.